Is Severance Pay Taxable? How Job Loss Affects Your Taxes

 Severance pay vs. unemployment benefits

-You might receive both severance pay and unemployment benefits before you get your next job.
-They aren’t the same, and they don’t come from the same source.
+You might receive both severance pay and unemployment benefits when you lose your job.
+These aren’t the same, and they don’t come from the same source.
 Here are the main differences:

 Source: Severance pay is from your employer when you're laid off.
-Unemployment benefits come from the state.
+Unemployment benefits come from the state, although your employer pays to fund the program.

 Impact on benefits: Some states reduce your unemployment benefits if you receive severance pay because severance pay is income.
 Unemployment, however, has no effect on severance.

-Duration and amount: Severance pay is typically a one-time payment.
-Unemployment benefits typically last for up to 26 weeks.
+Duration and amount: Severance pay is often a one-time payment.
+Unemployment benefits typically last for a set number of weeks, depending on where you live.
+(Often, it lasts for a maximum of 26 weeks.)
 During that time, you may have to fulfill your state’s requirements, such as by searching for a new job.

 How to Lower the Tax Impact of Your Severance